-The IEC 60825-1 standard has, in its latest version, two subclasses, Classes 1M and 2M.
-These M classes mean that a biological hazard could be created, for Class 1M, or increased, for Class 2M, if a collecting optical instrument such as a telescope or loupe were used to view the laser radiation.
+IEC 60825-1, Safety of laser products - Part 1: Equipment classification, requirements and user's guide, has, in its latest version, two subclasses, Classes 1M and 2M.
+These M classes mean that a biological hazard could be created for Class 1M, or increased for Class 2M, if a collecting optical instrument such as a telescope or loupe were used to view the laser radiation.
 It is likely that the ANSI Z136 Committee and the U.S. Food and Drug Administration (FDA) will adopt a similar classification scheme in the near future.

-Class 3a [IIIa in FDA (21 CFR 1040), 3R in IEC] lasers are less than 5 times the level of either Class 1 or Class 2.
+Class 3a lasers (Class IIIa lasers in 21 CFR 1040.10 and 1040.11 and Class 3R lasers in IEC 60825-1) are less than 5 times the level of either Class 1 or Class 2.
 They are recognized to be hazardous, but the degree of risk of a radiation injury is considered to be too low to justify severe control measures.